shihlei/custom-countdown/README.md

 # Custom Countdown Timer Website

-A small practice project using JavaScript, HTML, and CSS to build a custom countdown timer.
+A practice project using JavaScript, HTML, and CSS to build a custom countdown timer.
 Includes a video background so waiting for the timer feels more fun.

 ## 🚀 Live Demo